cwpearson/hugo-cwpearson/content/post/20190311-icpe-accepted/index.md

 Comm|Scope measurements can serve to update insights about the relative performance of data transfer methods on current systems.
 This work also reports insights for how high-level system design choices affect the performance of these data transfers, and how developers can optimize applications on these systems.

+Thanks to my co-authors:
+* Abdul Dakkak (University of Illinois Urbana-Champaign)
+* Sarah Hashash (University of Illinois Urbana-Champaign)
+* Cheng Li (University of Illinois Urbana-Champaign)
+* I-Hsin Chung (IBM T.J.
+Watson Research)
+* Jinjun Xiong (IBM T.J.
+Watson Research)
+* Wen-Mei Hwu (University of Illinois Urbana-Champaign)

+and thanks for the support of:
+* IBM-ILLINOIS Center for Cognitive Computing Systems Research (C3SR) - a research collaboration as part of the IBM AI Horizon Network.
+* The Blue Waters sustained-petascale computing project, which is supported by the National Science Foundation award OCI-0725070 and the state of Illinois.
+Blue Waters is a joint effort of the University of Illinois at Urbana-Champaign and its National Center for Supercomputing Applications.

 [program]: https://icpe2019.spec.org/conference-program.html#session9